Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 Doses tend to be chosen from the lower end of the licensed range and gradually titrated upwards.
 Close monitoring is required to pick up developing side effects and the following monitoring is also advised:

 Antipsychotics can be given as a depot or long-acting injectable.
-They may be used when it is the patients preference or where avoiding covert non-adherence is ‘a clinical priority within the treatment plan’.
+They may be used when it is the patient's preference or where avoiding covert non-adherence is ‘a clinical priority within the treatment plan’.

 Cognitive behavioural therapy (CBT) and family interventions may help those suffering with schizophrenia.

 CBT should be offered to all patients and can be commenced in the acute phase.
-Family interventions should be offered to all families who live with or are in close contact to the patient.
+Family interventions should be offered to all families who live with or are in close contact with the patient.
 In addition many find art therapies beneficial.

-Patient’s are normally advised to use psychological therapies in conjunction with an antipsychotic.
+Patients are normally advised to use psychological therapies in conjunction with an antipsychotic.
 Some may want to use them independently (CBT or family intervention), in this setting NICE advise:

 Schizophrenia is a chronic disease that has a fluctuating and varied course.